GRADES 1 - 5

 Lower School students, staff and the general school community aim to consistently exemplify ISB’s Core Values of Community, Integrity, Respect and Responsibility, with the goal of helping our students develop into confident and caring citizens of the world.

-The PYP focuses on the development of the whole child both within the classroom and within the world, and offers a framework that meets the whole child’s needs: academic, social, physical, emotional and cultural.
+In the Lower School we focus on the development of the whole child both within the classroom and the wider world, and offer a framework that meets the whole child’s needs: academic, social, physical, emotional and cultural.

 Structured inquiry is the vehicle for learning, and we use an inquiry-based approach where our teaching methods build upon individual understandings, knowledge and interests.
 In developing critical thinking skills students inquire into how to learn and how to delve deeper.

 The Units of Inquiry make up our Programme of Inquiry.
 These units are developed under the IB’s Transdisciplinary Themes, making learning for understanding more effective.
 Each Unit of Inquiry allows the students to explore Key Concepts.
-More information can be found in our Lower School Comprehensive Guide.
+More information can be found in ISB's Programme of Inquiry.

-The PYP also encompasses the development of transdisciplinary skills which transcend the individual subject areas.
+Our curriculum also encompasses the development of Approaches to Learning (ATL) skills which transcend the individual subject areas.
 These include thinking, communication, social, research and self-management skills.